dannguyen/journalism-syllabi/README.md

 <a href="http://advanced.jacieyang.com/syllabus">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In Advanced Online Media, we will continue exploring Web design topics, moving more heavily into the area of development, including data visualization and programming.
+        In Advanced Online Media, we will continue exploring Web design topics, moving more heavily into the area of development, including data visualization and programming.
 The course will focus on application of these topics in the communication discipline.

-The goal is to spend several weeks going over...</em></p>
+The goal is to spend several weeks going over
+        </small></p>

         <p>Instructors: Jacie Yang</p>
     </td>
     <td>
-        Texas State University
+        <small>Texas State University</small>
     </td>
   </tr>